anuragkainth/Maya-AI-Chatbot/README.md

 ## API Key Configuration

-To use this project, you need to add your OpenAI API key in the secrets.dart file.
+To use this project, you need to add your OpenAI API key in the `lib/secrets.dart` file.

 ## Screenshots